Construction of Grothendieck categories with enough compressible objects using colored quivers: Preliminaries

 \begin{Definition} Let $\cG$ be a Grothendieck category. \begin{enumerate} \item A \emph{weakly closed subcategory} (also called a \emph{prelocalizing subcategory}) of $\cG$ is a full subcategory closed under subobjects, quotient, and direct sums. \item A \emph{closed subcategory} of $\cG$ is a weakly closed subcategory that is also closed under direct products. \end{enumerate} \end{Definition}

-\begin{Remark} For a ring $R$, we denote by $\Mod R$ the category of right $R$-modules.
+\begin{Remark} For a ring $R$, we denote by $\Mod R$ the category of all (set-theoretically small) right $R$-modules.
 This is a Grothendieck category.
 For a two-sided ideal $I$ of $R$, the category $\Mod(R/I)$ is canonically identified with the closed subcategory

 of $\Mod R$.
-It is well known that all closed subcategories of $\Mod R$ is of this form (see \cite[Theorem~11.3]{MR3452186}). \end{Remark}
+It is well known that all closed subcategories of $\Mod R$ is of this form (see, for example, \cite[Theorem~11.3]{MR3452186}). \end{Remark}

 The notion of atoms in the category of modules over a ring was introduced by Storrer \cite{MR0360717} in order to reformulate the theory of primary decomposition due to Goldman \cite{MR0245608}.
-The definition below is the generalized one, which we gave in \cite{MR2964615} to deal with arbitrary abelian categories.
+The definition below is a generalized version, which was given in \cite{MR2964615} to deal with arbitrary abelian categories.

-\begin{Definition} Let $\cG$ be a Grothendieck category. \begin{enumerate} \item An object $H$ in $\cG$ is called \emph{monoform} if for every nonzero subobject $L$ of $H$, the only subobject of $H$ that is isomorphic to some subobject of $H/L$ is the zero subobject. \item We say that two monoform objects $H_{1}$ and $H_{2}$ are \emph{atom-equivalent} if $H_{1}$ has a nonzero subobject that is isomorphic to some subobject of $H_{2}$. \item The \emph{atom spectrum} of $\cG$ is defined to be
+\begin{Definition} Let $\cG$ be a Grothendieck category. \begin{enumerate} \item A nonzero object $H$ in $\cG$ is called \emph{monoform} if for every nonzero subobject $L$ of $H$, the only subobject of $H$ that is isomorphic to some subobject of $H/L$ is the zero subobject. \item We say that two monoform objects $H_{1}$ and $H_{2}$ are \emph{atom-equivalent} if $H_{1}$ has a nonzero subobject that is isomorphic to some subobject of $H_{2}$. \item The \emph{atom spectrum} of $\cG$ is defined to be

 The equivalence class of a monoform object $H$ is denoted by $\overline{H}$.
 Each element of $\ASpec\cG$ is called an \emph{atom} in $\cG$. \end{enumerate} \end{Definition}